JamesMoulang/electron-steam-notes/README.md

 You also have to copy steam_appid.txt into the root directory of the built app, otherwise you'll have the same "missing steam_appid.txt" error as earlier.

+If you're making a game that doesn't update the display frequently, you might also have issues with the Steam Overlay not updating, as it hooks into whatever render process is active.
+If that process isn't active, Steam Overlay can't update.
+In that case, there are [workarounds](https://github.com/greenheartgames/greenworks/wiki/Troubleshooting#steam-overlay-is-unresponsive--frozen).
+But if you're making a game that uses canvas, and requestAnimationFrame, this shouldn't be a problem.

 That's it!